Anti-LGBTQ hate thrives online, spurs fears of more violence

 Katz is co-founder of SITE Intelligence Group, which monitors far-right internet sites and has identified dozens of threats against LGBTQ groups and events in the U.S. in recent months.
 SITE released a bulletin Thursday detailing death threats against drag performers after one appeared at the White House bill signing of the Respect for Marriage Act.

 Researchers at the Center for Countering Digital Hate, a nonprofit with offices in the U.S. and United Kingdom, studied the social media messages that spread immediately after the Colorado Springs shooting in November and found many examples of far-right Trump supporters celebrating the carnage.
-The users who didn’t praise the shooting often c laimed it was faked by authorities and the media as a way to make conservatives look bad.
+The users who didn’t praise the shooting often claimed it was faked by authorities and the media as a way to make conservatives look bad.

 Online hate speech has been linked to offline violence in the past, and many of the perpetrators of recent mass shootings were later found to be immersed in online worlds of bigotry and conspiracy theories.